Sbjr-React-Utils-Components-Old/Markdown/README.md

 ## Install

-This module is a React component, so you must obviously have [react](https://github.com/facebook/react) installed.
+This module is a React component, so [react](https://github.com/facebook/react) is required. this module use [markdown-it](https://www.npmjs.com/package/markdown-it) and the [markdown-it-prism](https://www.npmjs.com/package/markdown-it-prism) plugin to use [prism](https://prismjs.com), the syntax highlighting library.

 ### CDN